About Us

 The Polymer Alliance Zone (PAZ) of West Virginia was created in 1996 as a pilot project of the State of West Virginia through an executive order of the Governor.
 Today, PAZ has one of the highest concentrations of high-technology, specialty and engineering polymers production in the United States.

 PAZ is a membership organization which includes polymer and related industries.
-Through the collective efforts of our stakeholders, PAZ strives to create new, good paying jobs and an improved quality of life by expanding the manufacturing base in the West Virginia counties of Jackson, Mason, Pleasants, Tyler, Cabell, Wayne and Wood.
+Through the collective efforts of our stakeholders, PAZ strives to create new, good paying jobs and an improved quality of life by expanding the manufacturing base in the ten West Virginia counties of Wayne, Cabell, Mason, Jackson, Wood, Pleasants, Tyler, Wetzel, Marshall and Ohio… stretching from Huntington in the south to Wheeling in the north.

 Our Value Proposition